Jet momentum reconstruction in the QGP background with machine learning: Conclusions

 We have applied the machine learning techniques on reconstructing jet momentum within the QGP background in relativistic heavy-ion collisions.
 By training the DNN models on simulated data from both PYTHIA and LBT models for comparative analysis, we have demonstrated that the ML-based reconstruction, when properly taking into account the jet quenching effects, achieves high accuracy in jet momentum reconstruction within the QGP background.
 In particular, while the model trained on the PYTHIA data accurately predicts the $p_\mathrm{T}$ of vacuum (PYTHIA) jets, it exhibits significant bias when being applied to medium-modified (LBT) jets, primarily due to an oversubtraction of the medium response particles from jet-medium interactions, which resemble the background particles but belong to jets.
 However, by training on the quenched jet data generated by the LBT model, the DNN model effectively reduces this prediction bias and performs a more accurate background subtraction compared to the conventional Area-based and Constituent Subtraction methods.
 The DNN model trained on a combined PYTHIA+LBT dataset appears equally effective, and is generalizable to more diverse environments.

-This improvement is also highlighted in our analyses of the nuclear modification factor of jets, where the LBT-trained model and the PYTHIA+LBT-trained model excel in approximating the baseline of the reconstructed LBT jets within the QGP background, compared to the conventional methods, across a wide $p_\mathrm{T}$ range.
-In order to further accurately reproduce the baseline of the jet quenching effects, we introduce a matching procedure to pair jets inside the QGP background to their counterparts reconstructed in the absence of the background.
-This eliminates the contamination from fake jets and allows an accurate extraction of the jet quenching effects from the experimental data.
-Our ML models trained on the $p_\mathrm{T}$ of the matched-LBT jets, especially when fake jets are explicitly labeled, provide successful predictions of the theoretical baseline of the jet $R_\mathrm{AA}$.
+This improvement is also highlighted in our analyses of the nuclear modification factor of jets, where the LBT-trained ML model and the PYTHIA+LBT-trained ML model excel in approximating the baseline of the reconstructed LBT jets within the QGP background, compared to the PYTHIA-trained ML model, across a wide $p_\mathrm{T}$ range.
+The convolution between the residual distribution of the ML model predicted jet $p_\mathrm{T}$ and the steeply falling $p_\mathrm{T}$ spectra of jets can lead to an overestimation of the jet $R_\mathrm{AA}$, which can be effectively corrected using an unfolding procedure.
+However, the superior performance of the ML models trained using the quenched jet data to that trained using the vacuum jet data still holds even after the unfolding correction is applied.

-This work demonstrates that machine learning provides a powerful approach for jet momentum reconstruction within a complicated QGP background, extending a reliable jet momentum reconstruction down to $p_\mathrm{T}$ around 40~GeV, which can be hardly achieved by conventional methods.
-Our results underscore the importance of training models on quenching-aware datasets to ensure accurate background subtraction in relativistic heavy-ion collisions, as well as the importance of identifying fake jets in training ML models to achieve reliable predictions on jet observables.
-Future efforts could focus on reducing model bias by training on data from diverse jet quenching models and realistic heavy-ion backgrounds with collective flows.
-This expanded approach could further enhance the applicability of ML techniques in reconstructing other jet observables, enabling a deeper understanding of the QGP properties and advancing the field of high-energy nuclear physics.
+This work not only demonstrates that machine learning provides a powerful approach for jet momentum reconstruction within a complicated QGP background, but also helps interpret the physics origins of its successful performance.
+Our results underscore the importance of training models on quenching-aware datasets and combination of multiple datasets to ensure accurate background subtraction in relativistic heavy-ion collisions, and extend a reliable prediction on the jet $R_\mathrm{AA}$ down to $p_\mathrm{T}$ around 40~GeV, which can be hardly achieved by conventional methods.